 Osteoporosis and osteopenia are common bone diseases that occur more often in older adults but can develop at any age.
 Both involve a deterioration of tissue, resulting in low bone mineral density (BMD) and compromised bone strength.
 Osteoporosis can develop without any signs or symptoms and is characterised by low BMD and a high risk of bone fracture.
 Osteopenia is also characterised by reduced BMD and can predict later development of osteoporosis and fracture risk.
-Fractures are associated with hospitalisation, as well as reduced mobility and independence.
-Our bones support us, protect our organs, and enable us to move.
-We also store minerals such as calcium and phosphorous in our bones, which keep them strong, and we release them into the circulation when they are needed by other tissues.
-Peak bone mass is reached by early adulthood, and gradually declines with age.
+Low bone mineral density in athletes, regardless of their age, is associated with stress fracture injuries.
+Menstrual dysfunction, in addition to low energy intake, can also increase a female athlete's risk for bone and stress fractures.
 The rate of bone loss is influenced by factors such as nutrition and exercise, with some forms of exercise slowing the rate of loss and even increasing BMD and bone strength.
 Genetic variation also contributes to differences in BMD levels across individuals.
-Research shows that a genetic variant in the WNT16 gene is associated with a greater risk of low BMD and increased risk of fracture.\
+Research shows that a genetic variant in the WNT16 gene is associated with a greater risk of low BMD and increased risk of fracture.

-\Zheng et al. WNT16 influences bone mineral density, cortical bone thickness, bone strength, and osteoporotic sk PLOS Genetics 2012:8: e1002745
+Zheng et al. WNT16 influences bone mineral density, cortical bone thickness, bone strength, and osteoporotic fracture risk.
+PLOS Genetics.
+2012:8; e1002745.